Modgey/twotwo-assistant/TwoTwo_ProjectPlan.md

 ## Overview

 TwoTwo is a local AI assistant inspired by Jarvis from Iron Man.
-It features a futuristic holographic-style interface that floats on top of other windows, with real-time voice interaction and an animated avatar with an expressive "eye."
+It features a futuristic holographic-style interface that floats on top of other windows, with real-time voice interaction and an animated avatar with expressive eyes.

 **Core Philosophy:** Everything runs locally for privacy and low latency.
 No cloud dependencies except optional web search.

+**Current Status:** Phase 1 (Foundation) and Phase 2 (Avatar) are complete.
+The avatar features a polished Emo-inspired design with hologram effects, cursor tracking, and expressive micro-animations.

 ---